Nikita2662/josies-list/README.md

 - Comment on Products:
 4. Users can comment on posts of items.
 - Bidding:
 5. Users can make bidding offers on items they wish to buy.
-Sellers will be notified of the offers, and can accept or reject an offer.
+Sellers can see the highest bid made and the email of the buyer who made that bid, buyers can see the current highest bid for an item/product.
+Sellers can mark an item as sold.

 ## Tech Stack
-Frontend: React, JavaScript, CSS, HTML
+- Frontend: React, JavaScript, CSS, HTML
-Backend: Node.js, Express.js, mongoose
+- Backend: Node.js, Express.js, mongoose
-Database: MongoDB
+- Database: MongoDB

 ## Steps to Set Up Locally
 1. Clone the repository: